 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Apex Asset Management, LLC was founded in 1997, and the BBB established its profile page in 1999.
-AAM is listed as a collection agency.
+According to the Better Business Bureau (BBB), Apex Asset Management, LLC is a legitimate collection agency, founded in 1997, and the BBB established its profile page in 1999.
 Buzzfile estimates AAM’s annual revenue at $12.1 million and the size of its staff at 185 people.

 AAM collects delinquent accounts for providers of healthcare, utilities, retail services, and education, as well as commercial business-to-business collections.
 AAM’s medical collections portfolio “ranges from sole practitioners to systems in excess of 1,500 doctors… with a hospital base that ranges from rural Critical Access Centers to Academic Medical Centers ranked among the top 20 largest and best equipped in the nation.”
 Medical collection services include self-pay early out billing; bad debt collections; and batch eligibility and presumptive charity screening.